shamilee05/FinLit/README.md

 ![alt text](https://github.com/shamilee05/FinLit/blob/master/assets/images/Second_2.png) <br><br>

 For every question, you will be awarded **15 points if you answer within the first 10 seconds, 10 points if you answer within 20 seconds, 5 points if you answer within 30 seconds and 0 if you answer correctly but take beyond 30 seconds**.
 Don't worry though, we won't deduct anything from your scores if you answer incorrectly.
-Answer as much correctly as you can and you will score more points and ultimately become an expert in finances!
+Answer as much correctly as you can and you will score more points and ultimately become an expert in finances! <br><br>

 -  In case you feel like you could use with some help with the quizzes, head back to the Dashboard to go to the **Info Bites** section for a particular domain.
 Herein, we give you pieces of information that help you learn concepts that can help you with your quizzes: